cleura/tutor-contrib-enrollmentreports/README.md

 It is meant to be run once a month, and will produce enrollment reports covering a period of one month.

+This repository was previously hosted under the `hastexo` GitHub organization, and moved to `cleura` in December 2025 as part of a routine repository consolidation.

 Version compatibility matrix
 ----------------------------
 ￼